Trusted Employment Legal Advice in NC

 Your use of this website to contact The Noble Law Firm (hereinafter “the Firm”) does not create an attorney-client relationship between you and the Firm.
 You will become a client of the Firm only if and when the Firm agrees to offer you a consultation with one of our attorneys.
 As a matter of policy, the Firm does not accept a new client without first investigating for possible conflicts of interests (The Firm may, for example, already represent another party involved in your matter.)

-No Confidentiality.
+No attorney-client relationship.
 You may not use this website to provide confidential information about a legal matter of yours to the Firm.
 Your use of this website does not make you a client of the firm or even a prospective client of the Firm.
 If you have confidential information that you would like to give to any lawyer at the Firm, please communicate with one if the Firm’s lawyers in person or by telephone–not by filling in any form on this website or by sending an unsolicited email to the Firm or any of its lawyers.